WallStreetMojo

 The different disadvantages are as follows:

-• Two major factors that lead to the downfall of dim sum bonds was that investors expected the renminbi to continuously appreciate against the dollar and china is in the developing phase of economic growth.
+• Two major factors that led to the downfall of dim sum bonds was that investors expected the renminbi to continuously appreciate against the dollar and China is in the developing phase of economic growth.
 They expected the current yield to continuously rise, resulting in huge profits, and hence the demand for these bonds has widely increased.

-• The gross issuance in these bonds has drastically decreased in recent years due to factors such as increased volatility, slow economic growth of China.
+• The gross issuance in these bonds has dramatically decreased in recent years due to factors such as increased volatility, slow economic growth of China.

 • There was a huge yield difference between onshore and offshore markets due to different demand and supply conditions prevailing, market liquidity, and monetary conditions while at the same time, risk-free arbitrage opportunity was limited due to excessive capital control by China.